-The initial assessment by Taylor, and the individual instruction and supervision by Doug, a Certified Exercise Specialist trained by Taylor, has made all the difference in my improvement.
+The initial assessment, and the individual instruction and supervision has made all the difference in my improvement.
 I am monitored for health, diet, hydration, sleep and other changes.
 I do pool exercises in between my twice a week visits to the Center.

 The Center of Restorative Exercise is a very inspiring, positive, and inclusive place, which is helping people with any sort of physical challenge to improve and enhance their lives.”